sensu/sensu-perf/README.md

 Use Grafana to observe system performance.
 Watch service logs for any red flags (e.g. increased etcd range request times).
 Do not forget to collect profiles when you observe anomalous behaviour!
+Use Grafana to compare the test results with previous test runs.